pytorch/pytorch/docs/source/notes/rref.rst

 RRef stands for Remote REFerence.
 It is a reference of an object which locates on the local or a remote worker, and transparently handles reference counting under the hood.
-Conceptually, it can be considered as distributed shared pointer.
+Conceptually, it can be considered as a distributed shared pointer.
 Applications can create an RRef by calling `torch.distributed.rpc.remote`.
 Each RRef is owned by the callee worker of the `torch.distributed.rpc.remote` call (i.e., owner) and can be used by multiple